-Just a girl trying to navigate this crazy world through writing
+Just an autistic trying to navigate this crazy world through writing

-I'm a 22 year old who loves to write.
-I also enjoy reading, crazy socks, and applesauce.
+I'm a 22 year old autistic who loves to write.
+I also enjoy reading, crazy socks, and love DINOSAURS.
 I'm a strawberry ice cream connoisseur and a firm believer in the Oxford comma.
-I have a plant named Benedict Arbored and a rhino named Steve.
-Oh, I'm obsessed with dogs and DINOSAURS.
-My best dog pal is named Emma, named for Jane Austen.
-She'll be part of this writing journey by cuddling me as I write.
-Hope you'll join us!
+I have wonderful crazy husband and two idiot lovable cats.
+Autism ACCEPTANCE is something I would love to see happen.
+Hope you will join us on this journey!

 But I was sure I was going to follow the path that most people take.